MAmouni20/m_fractol/README.md

 # m_fractol
-simple implementation of famous fracals with C language and minilibx as graphic library
+simple implementation of famous fractals with C language and minilibx as graphic library